Conduct Outcomes and Appeals

 Final Probation

-Final probation is imposed only in very serious cases or cases where students are currently under a significant sanction.
+Final probation is imposed only in very serious cases or cases where students are currently on multiple semesters of Disciplinary Probation.
 Final probation may include removal from all University housing and loss of visitation privileges to buildings or areas of campus, and is imposed for a specified period of time.
 Students found responsible for any further violation of the Code of Student Conduct while on final probation may be suspended or expelled from the University.

 Suspension